 Sure, I'd be happy to explain Kotlin inheritance in simple terms with an example!

 Inheritance is a fundamental concept in object-oriented programming that allows a new class to inherit properties and behaviors (methods) from an existing class.
-In Kotlin, you can use the colon (:
+In Kotlin, you can use the colon (:) to indicate that one class inherits from another.

-Let's say we have a class called Animal
+Let's say we have a class called Animal:

 Example